 Wilhelmina Licensing collects third-party licensing fees in connection with the licensing of the "Wilhelmina" name.
 Third-party licensees include several leading fashion model agencies in local markets across the U.S. as well as in Panama, Thailand, Dubai, Vancouver and Tokyo.
+A consumer products license for fragrance and cosmetics is also in effect.
 The film and television business consists of television syndication royalties and production series contracts.
 Also from time to time, the Company conducts model search contests and other events in an effort to expand the Wilhelmina brand and recruit talent.